 But when it comes to enjoying all these amenities, Lisbon is by far the cheaper of the two options.
-Although Paris can be more affordable than most believe, it’s still an objectively expensive place to live.
+Although Paris can be more affordable than you might believe, it’s still an objectively expensive place to live.

 Lots Of Expats For Company

-As I’ve become more active in the expat community in Paris over the last year, I’ve met several of each of the nationalities above, but it seems to me that we all meld together as foreigners, with little attention paid to point of origin.
+Both cities are home to impressive populations of English-speaking expats, if that’s a priority for you.
+Lisbon is home to mostly Brits, while Brits, Canadians, Americans, Australians, Irish, and many more English-speakers besides live in Paris.
+As I’ve become more active in the expat community in Paris over the last year, I’ve met several of each of the nationalities above, but it seems to me that we all meld together as foreigners together, with little attention paid to our respective points of origin.

 Residency And Health Care

-France also offers several routes to residency but requires more of the applicant in terms of paperwork and physical presence in the country.
+France also offers several routes to residency, but requires more of the applicant in terms of paperwork and physical presence in the country.